conversationai/perspectiveapi-simple-server/README.md

 *  "toxicityAttribute": The name of the attribute to use for toxicity scores.
 See the [PerspectiveAPI documentation](https://conversationai.github.com/perspectiveapi/) for more details.

-*  "recaptchaConfig": An optional configuration for enabling reCAPTCHA verification.
+*  "recaptchaConfig": An optional configuration for enabling reCAPTCHA v3 verification.
     This is empty by default.
-See the `Config` interface in `serving.ts` for the requisite values.
+The requisite fields for this option are `secretKey` and `threshold`.
+See the `Config` interface in `serving.ts` for more details.

 Note: The following can be done with npm as well as yarn, but yarn is recommended.